zUkrainak47/Genshin-Simulator/README.md

 - Allows you to generate and upgrade artifacts one by one.
 Basically like running domains or using the strongbox, but you have unlimited resin.
 - If there's an artifact that you like, you can add it to your inventory.
 It also carries over sessions!
 - Commands include:
-  - leveling artifact (to next tier or to +20)
+  - Leveling artifact (to next tier or to +20)
-  - re-rolling artifact
+  - Re-rolling artifact
-  - viewing inventory
+  - Viewing inventory
   - etc.

 ### Mode 2: